Rebuilding a paramotor

 Splitting a Minari crankcase

 Once the crankcase is split just a little, it should be easy to use a dead-blow hammer to tap the shaft the rest of the way out.
 This motor had one of the main bearings frozen on the crankshaft (red arrow).
-Normally, the bearing stays in the bore of the crankcase.

 Splitting the Minari crankcase